threepointone/react-act-examples/README.md

 }
 ```

 Let's write a test again.
-This time, we'll mock `fetch` so we have control over when and how it responds -
+This time, we'll mock `fetch` so we have control over when and how it responds:

 ```jsx
 it("should display fetched data", () => {